Buggy Code: 10 Common Rails Programming Mistakes

 Started GET "/posts/some_comments" for 127.0.0.1 at 2014-05-20 20:05:18 -0700 Processing by PostsController#some_comments as HTML Post Load (0.5ms) SELECT "posts".* FROM "posts" LIMIT 3 Comment Load (4.4ms) SELECT "comments".* FROM "comments" WHERE"comments "."post_id" IN (1, 2, 3) Rendered posts/some_comments.html.erb within layouts/application (12.2ms) Completed 200 OK in 560ms (Views: 219.3ms | ActiveRecord: 5.0ms)

-Common Mistake #7: Lack of automated tests
+Common Rails Programming Mistake #7: Lack of Automated Tests

-Rails creates a representation of your current schema in a file called
+By default, Rails creates a representation of your current schema in a file called

 schema.rb file can even be generated when no migrations are present by running the

-When migrations have gotten out of hand and take too long to run, or no longer create the database properly, developers should not be afraid to clear out the old migrations directory, dump a new schema, and continue on from there.
+When migrations have gotten out of hand and take too long to run, or no longer create the database properly, you should not be afraid to clear out the old migrations directory, dump a new schema, and continue from there.
 Setting up a new development environment would then require a

 rake db:schema:load rather than the

 rake db:migrate that most developers rely on.
 Additional information on this topic is located in the Rails Guide.

-config/secrets.yml, and that file reads the token from an environment variable for production servers, past versions of Rails included the token in
+config/secrets.yml, and our app reads the token from an environment variable for production servers.

-You should therefore make sure that your repository configuration file (e.g.,
+Make sure that your repository configuration file (e.g.,

 .gitignore for git users) excludes the file with your token.
 Your production servers can then pick up their token from an environment variable or from a mechanism like the one that the dotenv gem provides.